bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-With the data sorted, I am now able to plot the data onto a world map.
-I named the Sentinel Workbook "FAILED_RDP_WORDLMAP"</br>
+With the data sorted, I was now able to plot the data onto a world map.
+I named the Sentinel Workbook **FAILED_RDP_WORDLMAP**</br>
-As seen below, there are 351 failed RDP attempts from Guangxi, China, 1 failed attempt from Central Federal District, Russia and 1 failed attempt from Colorado, United States.
-All attempts coming in after 30 minutes of deploying the honeypot vm.
+As seen below, there were 351 failed RDP attempts from Guangxi, China, 1 failed attempt from Central Federal District, Russia and 1 failed attempt from Colorado, United States.
+All attempts coming in after 30 minutes of deploying the honeypot VM.
 </br>
 <p align="center">
 FAILED_RDP_WORLDMAP: <br/>